 You spend a lot of time practicing, to improve your playing.
 You repeat the exercises many times and hope to become a better player.
 Often it can be the instrument that limits your abilities.
 Unfortunately, you are not aware of it.
-You keep practicing hoping to become a better player But what you really do is learn to overcome the weaknesses of the instrument.
-You waist lots of time to overcome issues that could be fixed where they occur, on the instrument, sometimes even in minutes.
+You keep practicing hoping to become a better player.
+But what you really do is learn to overcome the weaknesses of the instrument.
+You waste lots of time overcoming issues that could be fixed where they occur, on the instrument, sometimes even in minutes.

-Besides wasting your time, you learned - with big efforts - the wrong things.
-It's like learning a foreign language from a foreigner, who doesn't have a proper pronunciation, doesn't know anything about grammar, or the appropriate use of many words and phrases.
-You end up speaking it like him and it is almost impossible to learn it correctly afterward.
+Besides wasting your time, you learned - with a lot of effort - the wrong things.
+It's like learning a language from a foreigner, who doesn't know the proper pronunciation, doesn't know anything about grammar, or the appropriate use of many words and phrases.
+You end up speaking like him and it is almost impossible to learn it correctly afterward.

 To avoid this dreadful circle you need to be aware of it and know about the solutions.

 Being unaware is the main problem.
 You will end up wasting a lot of time and money.

 Without knowing what is possible, you don't know what to expect.
 It's like cycling on a bike without enough air in the tires - it's very hard, you think that you are out of shape or the bike is bad.
 You come to the wrong conclusions.
 Unfortunately, the air is invisible and that's why you often can't see the reason.
 A leaking instrument will not respond appropriately.
 It will not produce a full sound, cause intonation problems, and more.

 You will try to overcome and compensate for problems caused by the instrument.
 You might also try to solve it with different mouthpieces, ligatures, or reeds, or even a more expensive instrument.
 Instead of solving the problem, you will end up wasting more money.